suurjaak/Skyperious/README.md

-  merge FILE1 FILE2          merge two or more Skype databases into a new database diff FILE1 FILE2           compare chat history in two Skype databases gui [FILE]                 launch Skyperious graphical program (default option)
+  merge FILE1 FILE2          merge two or more Skype databases into a new database diff FILE1 FILE2           compare chat history in two Skype databases gui [FILE]                 launch Skyperious graphical program (default option) -h [option]                show command line help, for option if specified
 ```

 Skyperious can be minimized to tray, clicking the tray icon opens